|LabVIEW 2016 Help|

 |No, and deployment target is remote Windows computer||Include Web service in installer build specification||Immediately after installing or after system restarts||When you uninstall Web service|

 To publish a stand-alone Web service to either the host computer or a connected RT target, right-click the Web service project item in the Project Explorer window and select Application Web Server»Publish.
-"Stand-alone Web service" refers to a Web service that does not communicate with a LabVIEW stand-alone application, or executable.

 To unpublish a stand-alone Web service, right-click the Web service project item and select Application Web Server»Unpublish.